banesullivan/mimebytes/README.md

 ## Why?

-Have you ever tried to output a bytes object in ipython and seen a garbeled mess like the following?
-If so, then this is for you.
+Have you ever tried to output a bytes object in ipython and seen a garbled mess like the following? *If so, then this is for you.*

 ```py
 In [1]: with open('image.png', 'rb') as f: